A programme of digital-led innovations costing over £1bn was launched by HMCTS in 2016 (see ‘The price of online courts

 , HC 1001, National Audit Office, 9 May 2018, page 4).

 In its report published last year, Transforming courts and tribunals.
 Fifty-sixth report of session 2017–19

-(HC 976, 20 July 2018), the committee was highly critical of HMCTS.
+(HC 976, 20 July 2018), the House of Commons Committee of Public Accounts was highly critical of HMCTS.
 The report found that the service had only delivered two-thirds of what it had expected to, despite extending the timetable for the changes from four to six years.
 The committee was also concerned that time pressures to deliver change meant HMCTS was not allowing enough time to consult practitioners and users, and this ‘could lead to unintended consequences’ (page 5).